Bernullys/cs50_sql/README.md

             cat file_name.sql | sqlite3 data_base_name.db
             cat file_name.sql outputs the data in file_name.sql. sqlite3 data_base_name.db opens a file called data_base_name.db with the sqlite3 engine, as you’re already familiar with.

+Lecture 4 - Viewing

+    Views:
+        A View is a virtual table defined by a query.
+This new table can be queried later on.
+        View re useful for:
+            Simplifying: putting together data fron different tables to be required more simply.
+            Aggregating: running aggregate functions, like finding the sum, and storing the results.
+            Partitioning: dividing data into logical pieces.
+            Securing: hiding columns that should be kept secure.
+            There are others types of views...
+            Views can not be updated.

+        Simplifying:
+            This is the format of code:
+                CREATE VIEW "view_name" AS
+                SELECT ...;
+            This will be added to the schema of the database.
+            If we want to add a view only for the time we are connected to a database we should use:
+                CREATE TEMPORARY VIEW "view_name" AS
+                SELECT ...;

+            Example:
+                CREATE VIEW "longlist" AS
+                SELECT "name", "title" FROM "authors"
+                JOIN "authored" ON "authors"."id" = "authored"."author_id"
+                JOIN "books" ON "books"."id" = "authored"."book_id";

+                This table will simplify futures querys beacuse we can query anything fron this table.

+        Aggregating:
+            Is basicly the same code but using aggregation functions.

+        Common Table Expression (CTE):
+            A regular view exists forever in our database.
+A temporary view exist for the duration of our connection with the database.
+A CTE is a view that exist for a single query alone.
+            A CTE is defined by a query and can be used in a query.
+            This is the form:

+                WITH "name" AS (
+                    SELECT ...
+                ), ...
+                SELECT ...
+FROM "name";

+            Example:
+                WITH "average_book_ratings" AS (
+                SELECT "book_id", "title", "year", ROUND(AVG("rating"), 2) AS "rating" FROM "ratings" JOIN "books" ON "ratings"."book_id" = "books"."id"
+                GROUP BY "book_id"
+                )
+                SELECT "year" ROUND(AVG("rating"), 2) AS "rating" FROM "average_book_ratings"
+                GROUP BY "year";

+        Partioning:
+            With the same approach has simplifying and aggregating but to our conviniance we can partion tables to be better manipulated.

+        Securing:
+            Some information in tables could be categorized as Personally Identifiable Information (PII) which companies are not allowed to share indiscriminately.
+            We can create a view that does not contains this type of information but SQLite3 does not allow access control.
+This means that someone simply query the original table and see all the information.
+            Example:
+                CREATE VIEW "analysis" AS
+                SELECT "id", "origin", "destination", 'Anonymous' AS "rider" FROM "rides";

+        Solf Deletions:
+            As we saw in previous weeks, a solf deletion involves marking a row as deleted insted of removing it from the table.
+            We can create a view that shows only the rows that are not marked as deleted.
+And had that view which will be showing the rows which aren't mark as deleted in the real table with each solf deletion.
+            Example:
+                CREATE VIEW "current_collections" AS
+                SELECT "id", "title", "accession_number", "acquired"
+                FROM "collections"
+                WHERE "deleted" = 0;

+                This query is the solf deletion:
+                UPDATE "collections"
+                SET "deleted" = 1
+                WHERE "title" = 'Farmers working at dawn';

+        Creating triggers on views:
+            We can create triggers to insert or delete date from the underlying tables.
+            This way to delete:
+                CREATE TRIGGER "name"
+                INSTED OF DELETE ON "view_name"
+                FOR EACH ROW
+                BEGIN
+                    ...;
+                END;

+                This way to insert:
+                CREATE TRIGGER "name"
+                INSTED OF INSERT ON "view_name"
+                FOR EACH ROW
+                WHEN condition
+                BEGIN
+                    ...;
+                END;

+                (In the lecture are a good example of how to use triggers on insert).